mum4k/termdash/doc/design.md

 func (*Keyboard) isEvent() {}

-// DisplayResize is the event used when the display was resized.
+// Resize is the event used when the terminal was resized.
 // Implements Event.
-type DisplayResize struct {
+type Resize struct {
-  // Size is the new size of the display.
+  // Size is the new size of the terminal.
   Size image.Point
 }

-func (*DisplayResize) isEvent() {}
+func (*Resize) isEvent() {}

 // Mouse is the event used when the mouse is moved or a mouse button is
 // pressed.
 // Implements Event.
 type Mouse struct {
-  // Position of the mouse on the display.
+  // Position of the mouse on the terminal.
   Position() image.Point
   // Button identifies the pressed button if any.
   Button MouseButton